 - contribute to leadership teams and decision-making and have an impact where it matters most.

 Online learning gives you the flexibility to fit your studies around work, social and family life.
-You can log on from any device, any time and you’ll have access to support every step of the way.
+You can log on from any device, any time and have access to support every step of the way.
 With intakes every two months, you can study one course at a time, 100 per cent online and accelerated, instantly adding value to your career and organisation.

 Master’s degrees allow you to build skills and knowledge across different areas of public health – for example, health promotion and disease management and prevention.
 Most have graduate certificate and graduate diploma qualifications embedded within them, so you can work toward your master’s at your own pace, acquiring new skills and career-boosting qualifications along the way.